Saya no Uta: The Song of Saya: Characters

+The main heroine and title character.

-Saya is a being from another dimension who materialized in this universe for the sole purpose of reproduction.
-She has no memories of her past, and is guided only by her instincts.
+A being from another dimension who materialized in this universe for the sole purpose of reproduction.
+She has no memories of her past and is guided only by her instincts.
 Due to Fuminori's condition, he perceives her as a beautiful young girl in a white dress.
 In actuality, she is some sort of amorphous, tentacled, fleshy abomination that emits a putrid stench and produces slime.
 She preys on creatures of all sizes, from cats to human beings, typically killing them by snapping their necks or disembowelment and then feasting on their internal organs.
 She is capable of projecting a strong acid, which she uses to digest her food before consuming it, and, in one case, to infiltrate a house by melting the glass of a window.
-Her true form is never fully revealed, as she immediately kills and consumes any third-party observers as her visage is incomprehensible to humans, rendering them instantly insane.
+Her true form is never fully revealed, since she immediately kills and consumes any third-party observers, as her visage is incomprehensible to humans, rendering them instantly insane.